 - Vibration.
 If your tires have been worn down unevenly, you may feel a vibration in the steering wheel when driving.
 Vibration can also be caused by poor alignment so it is important to have a tire professional determine the cause of the vibration.

 - Sidewall Cuts or Cracks.
 Tire age is a common cause of tire sidewall cracking.
 All tires are subjected to different harsh conditions, and as a result, the rubber in the tires naturally degrades over time.
 Imagine an old rubber band that’s brittle and easily broken.
 The same effect happens to tires, even if the tires aren’t in use and are being stored in a place where cracking can occur.
-Typically, cracking is caused by sunlight, excessive heat, and ozone exposure.
+Typically, cracking is caused by sunlight, excessive heat, road surfactants and ozone exposure.
 Cuts, on the other hand, are typically caused by force – like hitting a rock or something sharp.

 - Embedded nails or stones.
 Obviously, if something is lodged in the tire, the issue needs to be addressed immediately.
 Even if the hole isn’t causing excessive leaking, ignoring a hole from something like a nail can lead to problems for the driver later on.
 Moisture can leak into the tire, causing the steel parts to rust.
 Lodged items can weaken the area of the tire and possibly lead to dangerous blowouts if not dealt with in a timely manner.